Matthewalvarado25/configure-ad/README.md

 </p>
 <p>

 - Next create the second VM on (Windows 10) name it “Client-1”.
-Use the same Resource Group and Vnet that was created in previous step:
+Use the same Resource Group and Vnet that was created in previous step

 ![image](https://github.com/user-attachments/assets/1e9bb43b-13a4-43b9-8542-9ab359531e23)